turingschool-examples/backend_mod_1_prework/day_6/questions.md

   * `name = class.new` - including any initial attributes if needed.
 For example for our Dog class above, `fido = Dog.new("brown", "Fido", 45)`

 1. What questions do you still have about classes in Ruby?
-  * When is it appropriate/necessary to use the "getter method" for instance variables (e.g. `self.name`) in class method definitions vs just calling the variable directly with `@name`?
+  * When is it appropriate/necessary to use the "getter method" for instance variables (e.g. `self.name` or just `name`) in class method definitions vs just calling the variable directly with `@name`?